Is it necessary to buy an entrance ticket, if I wish to visit the café and The Sculpture Park?

 Hearing and visually impaired: By contacting our Visitor Services in advance it is possible to obtain permission to touch selected sculptures with gloves.
 Contact the department on telephone +45 4919 0719.

 Guide dogs are permitted.
-A sign language interpreter can be ordered for guided tours.
 The Concert Hall is equipped with equipment for transmission to hearing aids.

 Visitors with disabilities can bring with them a person to help them free of charge.

 Louisiana is a member of the ‘Good Access’ labelling scheme.